robMolloy/deploying-a-react-app-guide/README.md

 - If the address does not work, it is because the file does not exist and you will need to redirect to the index.html page.

-- By default this step should be performed as the updated package.json will copy the file Create a '.htaccess' file in your app's build folder (now in the folder that you used as the PUBLIC_PATH variable) with the following contents;
+- Create a '.htaccess' file in your app's build folder (now in the folder that you used as the PUBLIC_PATH variable) with the following contents;

 ```
   FallbackResource index.html